 My girls are really good travellers and they love to explore.
 Our usual type of family holiday is an adventurous road trip exploring castles, conquering mountains, walks in the countryside, or waterfalls.
 But exploring a city, or a city break is a unique type of family holiday that requires a unique approach to ensure it is a success.
 If you follow my advice, I promise you, you can explore a city with your kids and enjoy it without blowing your budget.
 Here are my top tips for successful and fun city breaks with kids.

 We recently went to London with the kids.
 I used to live in London (BC: Before Children) so I knew the vastness of the city.
 We were a group of seven people: Four adults, one teenager, and two kids ages 6 and 8.
 I had a plan, but since it had actually been nine years since I visited London, I was a bit uneasy and unsure about going back there as a mother hauling my kids with me.
 The girls were super excited to see Big Ben and to see where the Queen lives.
-Needless to say though, London is huge!
+Needless to say though, London is huge, exploring the streets of London is exciting!
 The success of the visit lay in the planning of the day.

 Dress Appropriately When Exploring A City With Kids !